mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 Extension Line Properties
 -------------------------

-The extension line color is defined by the DIMVAR :attr:`dimclre` as :ref:`ACI`.
+The *extension line color* is defined by the DIMVAR :attr:`dimclre` as :ref:`ACI`.
-The linetype for first and second extension line is defined by :attr:`dimltex1` and :attr:`dimltex2` but requires DXF R2007 for full support by CAD Applications and the line weight is defined by :attr:`dimlwe` (DXF R2000), see also the :attr:`~ezdxf.entities.DXFGraphic.dxf.lineweight` reference for valid values.
+The *linetype* for the first and the second extension line is defined by :attr:`dimltex1` and :attr:`dimltex2` and requires DXF R2007.
+The *lineweight* is defined by :attr:`dimlwe` and required DXF R2000, see also the :attr:`~ezdxf.entities.DXFGraphic.dxf.lineweight` reference for valid values.

 The :attr:`dimexe` is the extension of the extension line beyond the dimension line, and :attr:`dimexo` defines the offset of the extension line from the